WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 });
 ```

-In this example, we have a WebAssembly module that is a very simple state machine&mdash; driven from JavaScript.
+In this example, we have a WebAssembly module that is a very simple state machine—driven from JavaScript.
 Whenever the JavaScript client code wishes to update the state, it invokes the exported `update_state` function.
-In turn, the WebAssembly `update_state` function calls an import – `compute_delta` – to compute a delta to add to the state.
+In turn, the WebAssembly `update_state` function calls an import, `compute_delta`, to compute a delta to add to the state.

 On the JavaScript side, though, the function we want to use for computing the delta turns out to need to be run asynchronously; that is, it returns a `Promise` of a `Number` rather than a `Number` itself.